Institute of Facility Management

 We are always happy to answer queries from prospective applicants for our higher or further education courses or from parties interested in cooperating on service provision or research projects.

-The Institute for Facility Management (IFM) is a leading player in the field of facility management, and the only university-level institution in Switzerland with a broad public mandate for the provision of:
+The Institute of Facility Management (IFM) is a leading player in the field of facility management, and the only university-level institution in Switzerland with a broad public mandate for the provision of:

 - Teaching at BSc and MSc level